Kaanar/Akenasia/README.md

 ## Context
 ***
-We are four students in the first year of our master, this project is part of our school curriculum.
+We are four students in the first year of our master.
+This project is part of our school curriculum.

 1. **What kind of game is Akenasia ?**